Skip to content

 https://www.amazon.com/s?k=vitamin+D+and+K+gummies&crid=1VKMIOF1I988P&sprefix=vitamin+d+and+k+gummies%2Caps%2C185&ref=nb_sb_noss_1

-Vitamin D/K gummies - My primary care doctor and lactation consultant recommended an extra D boost for mood, in addition to my post-natal vitamins.
-The health food store near me (Good Health in Hanover, MA - they are so helpful and knowledgeble!) told me K helps vitamin D absorb and helped me find a brand that had both.
+Vitamin D/K - My primary care doctor and lactation consultant recommended an extra D boost for mood, in addition to my post-natal vitamins.
+The health food store near me (Good Health in Hanover, MA - they are so helpful and knowledgeable!) told me K helps vitamin D absorb and helped me find a brand that had both.
 I'm weird and can't swallow giant pills, so these were great!
 (And a nice treat to look forward to each morning when I was stumbling into the kitchen.)

 FUN FACT: Cover your tea while steeping!
 Did you know that if you don't, many of the nutrients float away in the steam?
 I recently found this out in a fascinating little book from my nana, 20,000 Secrets of Tea, by Victoria Zak.
-All these years, all those nutrients, just floating away...